 Related: Air Conditioner Service: Pay a Little Now, Save Later

 Cut the juice to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters must be exchanged every several months, depending on the type you use.
+Furnace filters need to be replaced every few months, depending on the kind you use.

 3. Clean the Inside